-- In the past week, most indicators of ILI activity increased, except for the number of ILIrelated presentations to EDs which decreased. - Influenza notifications increased to 370 cases and remains above the seasonal threshold. - Respiratory syncytial virus (RSV) notifications increased in the past week. - Total non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) increased in the past week. - In the past week, COVID-19 PCR positive cases decreased to 231 notifications.
-The SARS-CoV-2 concentration in wastewater from the Perth metropolitan area decreased this week.
-Genomic sequencing indicated SARS-CoV-2 Omicron sub-lineage XEC predominated in both clinical and wastewater samples.
+- In the past week, most indicators of ILI activity increased except for the admissions to EDs which decreased. - Influenza notifications decreased in the past week but remained above the seasonal threshold. - Respiratory syncytial virus (RSV) activity increased in the past week. - Total non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) remained stable in the past week. - SARS-CoV-2 Omicron sub-lineage NB.1.8.X predominated in the clinical samples and wastewater.
 See COVID-19 wastewater dashboard.